slatedocs/slate/source/includes/_metadata.md

 import beyonic
 beyonic.api_key = 'ab594c14986612f6167a975e1c369e71edab6900'

+kwargs = {'metadata.id': 1234, 'metadata.name': 'Lucy'}

 beyonic.Payment.create(phonenumber='+256773712831',
                        amount='1200',
                        currency='UGX',
                        description='Per diem',
                        callback_url='https://my.website/payments/callback',
-                       metadata="{'id': '1234', 'name': 'Lucy'}"
+                       **kwargs
                        )
 ```

-Beyonic supports Metadata in a similar way to the Stripe API.

-Metadata allows you to add custom attributes when creating objects.
+Beyonic supports Metadata, which allows you to add custom key-value attributes when creating objects.
 For example, you can include a unique ID to identify a payment, or add more information about a Contact.
 This data will be returned when you retrieve the record later, and can be used to identify the record.

 Metadata has the following constraints: